 One British study cites that Turmeric has anti-cancer characteristics — some veterinarians use the herb to support animals undergoing chemotherapy.
 According to the American Cancer Society, “Turmeric interferes with cancer development, growth and spread.”
 Turmeric has also been recommended for animals with gastrointestinal disorders such as inflammatory bowel disease.
 Dose recommendations are one-half to one teaspoon every 12 hours for dogs and one quarter teaspoon every 12 hours for cats.
 Please note that this dosage information is for educational purposes only, and not meant to replace your veterinarian’s advice.

 Triphala is a classic Ayurvedic blend of three wild fruits — Amla, aka Amalaki, Haritake, and Bibhitaki.
 This formula has been used for centuries as a tonic to support digestive fire, or “agni,” and provide a gentle laxative action.
-Triphala is antioxidant-rich, immune-supportive, and high in Vitamin C.
+Triphala capsules contain antioxidant-rich, immune-supportive, and high in Vitamin C.